-Describe what THC is, how it works, and what symptoms it is best used for.
+Learn what THC is, how it works, and what symptoms it is best used for.

-THC may be best known for being the cannabinoid that gets you high, but the term high is just a commonly used term to describe the general sense of euphoria associated with cannabis.
+THC may be best known for being the cannabinoid that gets you high.
+The term high is a commonly used term to describe the general sense of euphoria associated with cannabis.
 This feeling of euphoria, or being high, is part of what makes cannabis such a powerful medicine.

 THC has been shown to help relieve pain, reduce inflammation, and elevate mood.
 It is also known for contributing to an increase in hunger, generally described as giving patients the munchies.
 There are several medical conditions, including cancer, pain and bowel disorders that may cause a patient to feel nauseous and/or not want to eat.
-If this is you, you’re in luck, because THC works within the endocannabinoid system (ECS) to stimulate and regulate hunger, metabolism, and digestion.
+If this is you, you’re in luck!
+THC works within the endocannabinoid system (ECS) to stimulate and regulate hunger, metabolism, and digestion.

 This makes it a good choice for people having trouble with their appetite or digestion.

 The pain relieving effects of THC have been widely documented.
 It binds to the cannabinoids receptors in our ECS.
 This affects our brain and central nervous system.
 It also affects other physiological processes in the body, which is why it can help with so many different medical conditions.